Michael Brady (soccer)

-Michael Brady is a retired soccer player who is an assistant coach for the Duke University men's soccer team.
+Michael Brady is a retired soccer player who is the associate head coach for the Duke University men's soccer team.
 He previously coached the American University women's soccer team.
 He played professionally, both indoors and out, in the United States.
 He also earned three caps with the U.S. national team in 1984 and 1985.

-Born in England, he represented the United States at international level.
+Born in the United States and raised in England, he represented the United States at international level.

 Player

 College

+Brady was born in Chicago to Irish parents but returned to Coventry, England at 6 months old.
 In 1981, Brady traveled from Coventry to Jacksonville, Florida for a trial with the Jacksonville Tea Men.
 On the advice of the coaching staff, he elected to attend college in the United States instead.
 After some thought, he chose American University, a private college located in Washington, D.C..
 Brady spent four seasons with the AU Eagles as both a midfielder and forward.
 In 1985, the Eagles went to the championship match only to fall to UCLA in eight overtimes.
 Brady was a first team All American as a midfielder in 1983 and as a forward in 1985 and finished his career as the 1985.
 He was a second team All American in 1984, but his greatest honor came when he was named the 1985 SoccerAmerica college Player of the Year.
 He finished his collegiate career with 66 goals and 29 assists.
 He holds the season goal scoring record with 24 goals as a senior.
 In 1986, AU retired Brady's jersey number, 14.
 While he had not yet completed his degree requirements, like many athletes, Brady left school to pursue a professional career.
 However, he would return and earn a bachelor's degree in communications in 1992.
 In 2007, American University inducted Brady into its Athletic Hall of Fame.

 In the summer of 1985, Brady played for the Club España of Washington, D.C.
 The amateur team won the 1985 National Amateur Cup.